apache/flink/docs/dev/libs/cep.md

             <td><strong>where(condition)</strong></td>
             <td>
                 <p>Defines a condition for the current pattern.
 To match the pattern, an event must satisfy the condition.
-                 Multiple consecutive where() clauses lead to their condtions being ANDed:</p>
+                 Multiple consecutive where() clauses lead to their conditions being ANDed:</p>
 {% highlight java %}
 pattern.where(new IterativeCondition<Event>() {
     @Override